leawlb/conserved_signatures_bonemarrow/README.md

 The general configuration is stored in `code/config.yaml`.

 !!!
-Base paths MUST be adjusted before re-running code.
+Base paths MUST be adjusted before re-running code !!!

-!!!
+Minimum required base paths that need to be adjusted:
+ - `code/config.yaml`
+ - in `code/figures`, base_paths in all .Rmd files and `OUTPUT_PATH` in the run_rmds.py file
+ - in `metadata`, any .R scripts used strictly to deal with metadata
+ - check `code/08_sce_brain/01_sce_brain/brain_snakefile.py`

-#### Starting from raw files
+### Starting from raw files

-For repeating alignment, required data are (more info in "3.
-Data"):
+For repeating alignment, required data are (more info below):

- - the raw files from BioStudies aligned with the N-masked reference (E-MTAB-15073)
+ - raw files (E-MTAB-15073)
- - the N-masked reference genome from BioStudies (S-BSST2074)
+ - the N-masked reference genome (S-BSST2074)
  - four species-specific reference genomes
- - `metadata/scRNAseq/00_alignment/metadata.csv`

-Adjust base paths in:
+Additionally adjust base paths in:
  - `code/00_sce_cellranger/01_cellranger_main/config/config-interspecies-bonemarrow.yaml`
  - `code/00_sce_cellranger/02_cellranger_fourgenomes/config/config-interspecies-bonemarrow.yaml`
  - All paths in column "FastQ Path" in the `metadata/scRNAseq/00_alignment/metadata.csv` table must be adjusted to the appropriate paths after downloading the raw files.
- - `code/config.yaml`
- - in `code/figures`, base_paths in all .Rmd files + OUTPUT_PATH in the run_rmds.py file
- - any .R scripts in `metadata` used strictly to deal with metadata
- - also check `code/08_sce_brain/01_sce_brain/brain_snakefile.py`

 For alignment of raw data with the N-masked reference genome or species-specific genomes navigate into